 In applications involving economic or statistical time series, practitioners are often interested in the marginal effect of some additive and hypothetical perturbation, say $\zeta$, in $x_t$ on $y_t$.
 In the considered linear model, this marginal effect is simply given by $\mathcal A\zeta$, which can be consistently estimated by $\widehat{\mathcal A}\zeta$.
 Let $\{\zeta_{\K}\}$ be a sequence of random elements given by $\zeta_{\K} = \widehat{\Pi}_{\K}\zeta$.
-Then $\zeta_{\K}$ is given by the orthogonal projection of the new perturbation $\zeta$ onto the subspace on which the sample cross-covariance of $x_t$ and $z_t$ is the most explained (in a certain sense, see Remark \ref{rem3}) among all the subspaces of dimension $\K$; that is, $\zeta_{\K}$ is the best linear approximation of $\zeta$ based on covariation of the explanatory and instrumental variables.
-Therefore, $\zeta_{\K}$ may be interpreted as a nice approximation showing how a hypothetical perturbation $\zeta$ can be revealed given the data set, and we thus call $\zeta_{\K}$ a data-supporting approximation of $\zeta$.
-The following is an immediate consequence of Theorem \ref{thm2w2}: under the assumptions employed in Theorem \ref{thm2w2} Based on this result, we may implement standard statistical inference on various characteristics of $\mathcal A \zeta_{\K}$, which may be naturally interpreted and thus useful for practitioners.
+Then $\zeta_{\K}$ is given by the orthogonal projection of the new perturbation $\zeta$ onto the subspace on which the sample cross-covariance of $x_t$ and $z_t$ is the most explained, in a certain sense (see Remark \ref{rem3}), among all the subspaces of dimension $\K$; that is, $\zeta_{\K}$ is the best linear approximation of $\zeta$ based on the covariation of the explanatory and instrumental variables.
+Therefore, $\zeta_{\K}$ may be interpreted as a nice approximation showing how a hypothetical perturbation $\zeta$ can be revealed given the dataset, and we thus call $\zeta_{\K}$ a data-supporting approximation of $\zeta$.
+The following is an immediate consequence of Theorem \ref{thm2w2}: under the assumptions employed in Theorem \ref{thm2w2}, Based on this result, we may implement standard statistical inference on various characteristics of $\mathcal A \zeta_{\K}$, which may provide a practical and interpretable insight for practitioners.
 We illustrate this by constructing a confidence interval for the random variable given by $\langle {\mathcal A}\zeta_{\K}, \psi\rangle$ for some $\psi\in \mathcal H$.
-In fact, various characteristics of ${\mathcal A}\zeta_{\K}$ may be written in this form; for example, if $\psi(s)=1\{s_1\leq s\leq s_2\}$ then $\langle {\mathcal A}\zeta_{\K}, \psi\rangle = \int_{s_1}^{s_2} {\mathcal A}\zeta_{\K}(s)ds$ means the locally (if $s_1 \neq 0$ or $s_2 \neq 1$) or globally (if $s_1=0$ and $s_2 = 1$) aggregated marginal effect of $\zeta_{\K}$ on $y_t$.
-We then consider the interval whose endpoints are given as follows,
+In fact, various characteristics of ${\mathcal A}\zeta_{\K}$ may be written in this form; for example, if $\psi(s)=1\{s_1\leq s\leq s_2\}$ then $\langle {\mathcal A}\zeta_{\K}, \psi\rangle = \int_{s_1}^{s_2} {\mathcal A}\zeta_{\K}(s)ds$ means the locally (if $s_1 \neq 0$ or $s_2 \neq 1$) or globally (if $s_1=0$ and $s_2 = 1$) aggregated marginal effect on $y_t$.
+We then consider the interval whose endpoints are given as follows: